 Welcome to Year 3/4

 This term in English we have been focusing on poems and rhyming patterns.
-We have unpicked different types of poems and raps which follow different rhyming structures, explored different language features and why they have been used and picking out different word classes.
+We have unpicked different types of poems and raps which follow different rhyming structures, explored different language features and why they have been used and picked out different word classes.
 From this we were able to write our own poems and raps based upon our Rainforest theme.
 We have also covered:

 This term we have been learning about shapes and their properties; through this we have learnt and understood:

 Once we made our shapes we discussed how we could group these shapes together based on their properties.

 We used Venn diagrams to help us sort shapes into types of angles and number of sides/vertices.

 On the last day of term we visited York's Chocolate Story!
 We loved finding out about the origin of chocolate from the Aztecs and learning about how chocolate has evolved into what how we know today.
 We found out about chocolate in the UK and how York has produced some of our favourite chocolates.